fischer-matthias/csgo-coach/docs/webserver-api.md

 /api/team/          put  <> creates or updates a specific team /api/team/:id       get  <> get specific team
 /api/team/          get  <> get all teams for the specific user

+/api/room/:name     get  <> gets a room token to create a socket.io connection
 ```